bwees/xpl_ffb/README.md

 - Stepper Motor
 - L298N Driver
 - AS5600 Encoder
   - Do not use magnetic encoders, use mechanical encoders.
-This will be changes in future
+This will be changed in future